dataanalytics3crypto/roejogan/README.md

 ROJO Coin has been built as a modified fork of PIVX and has kept sustainability top-of-mind with ROJO being a 100% Proof of Stake Masternode currency.
 At just 60 seconds, block times are 10x faster than parent coin Bitcoin, without having the negative environmental impact of high energy POW mining.

-ROJO Coin is a modified fork of the Masternode currency PIVX.
-PIVX was chosen as the parent codebase as a result of its proven foundations, algorithm and block reward distribution system.
+ROJO Coin is a modified Masternode currency.
 ROJO Coin separates itself through longevity supporting coin specifications, customized QT wallets, explicit Masternode and POS wallet block rewards and an intentionally low maximum coin supply of 25,000,000 ROJO Coins.
 Block Rewards halve every 1,000,000 blocks per 1,388 days until the maximum total supply of 25 million ROJO Coins is reached in 100+ years.

 All core code for ROJO Coin is completely open source and is available on Github in a dedicated repository under the MIT License: https://github.com/Roejogan/zenith-repository.
 Community members may use the available code to create use cases of their own, and have full permission to do so whether these uses be for private or commercial use.